 The method – called Tailings Dry Backfill – puts the leftovers from extracting bauxite from processing, back in areas that have already been mined.

 Hydro Paragominas has two dam systems for bauxite waste storage.
 Both systems use a tailings disposal methodology based on the alternate operation of their reservoirs, allowing the tailings to dry out in each reservoir by combining drainage and evaporation, which results in tailings with a minimum solid content of 60%.

-Now, late in 2021, Tailings Dry Backfill is in full swing at Hydro Paragominas.
+Since late 2021, Tailings Dry Backfill has been in full swing at Hydro Paragominas.
 The methodology that allows for the final disposal of tailings in areas that have already been mined is living proof of more-sustainable mining.
 Hydro invested around BRL 30 million in the testing phase.

 Previously, bauxite mines built so-called tailings ponds where water could be removed, leaving a residue that could be stacked.
 With Tailings Dry Backfill, this is not necessary, thus eliminating the need to build new permanent tailings dams.